-Padron then met with “Sweetie,” who was one of the two women Padron originally saw exiting the Volkswagen and who Padron knew was a prostitution.
+Padron then met with “Sweetie,” who was one of the two women Padron originally saw exiting the Volkswagen and who Padron knew was a prostitute.
 Padron then seized her phone and inspected the text messages, finding extensive communication with Scally about money and street slang commonly used in prostitution.

 At trial, the People called an expert in pimping, pandering and prostitution.
 The People sought to allow the expert to testify about the text messages to show motive, intent and plan to commit pimping and pandering.

 Scally objected, saying the text messages were attempts to introduce bad character evidence and that the text messages were really just innocent conversation between a boyfriend and girlfriend.Judge Cassidy Overruled the Objection

 The expert testified first to the online prostitution advertisements for each woman, which were texted to various people.
 The expert described how one woman had a tattoo on her thigh showing a crown with the letters “P” and “D” nearby and dollar signs underneath.
 The expert testified that such a tattoo is meant to show her loyalty to her “pimp daddy” or a pimp.
 The other woman had a tattoo of a flower on her thigh with a dollar sign underneath and the word “Stage,” which is Scally's street name, or moniker.
 The flower with a dollar sign, the expert said, is meant to indicate a pimp / prostitute relationship with “Stage,” or Scally.